Trading vs investing

 When you are having views on short term price movements (in the next minutes or day) you are somewhere between work for your money and play with your money.
 These guys are usually called traders.
 It is a common mistake to think that you are full trader when in reality you are also playing a bit with your money.

 Fine, but what is the point?
-The point is you should very much know about yourself what you want to do.
+The point is to decide your preference in trading vs investing you should very much know about yourself what you want to do.
 All behaviors are fine (yes, even the play with your money).
 You just need to know what is what and what you want to do.

 Sum up questions

 Ask these questions about yourself and think about what it means?
 This will help you decide where are you on trading vs investing

 - How often do you want to trade and for how long want you to hold the papers?
 Is it more like investing or trading?

 - How much of your overall investment will you handle on your own?
 What are your main motivations behind these investments?